 Mumbai, which is the major urban centre of MMR, has a large and active private sector, skilled manpower, availability of international sea and air port facilities, corporate headquarters of many multinationals and large industrial houses and many leading research and training institutions.
 It has an active regional (80% of total turnover of the country) and national stock exchange and leading financial institutions including the head offices of many Central government institutes.
 Mumbai accounts for 50% of Import and export and 40% of central revenue generated through excise and income tax.
-Mumbai's contribution to economic growth has been significant.
 Nearly 40% of State Domestic Product (SDP) originates in Mumbai.
 Mumbai with its port, manufacturing industries (traditional and modern), government, financial institutions, trade and services represents one of the most diversified and vibrant local economies.